grumpzsux/writeups/TryHackMe/Ra 2 Writeup.md

 ````
 ##### To be honest, I was not familiar with the pfx file, and I had to research to learn more about it.
 But, this is why we are doing this right?
 To sharpen our skills!
 I learned that a pfx file is essentially in PKCS#12 format, which contains the SSL certificate. (public keys).
 Well that's cool, what happens when I try to open it?
 ![image](https://user-images.githubusercontent.com/80599694/147984579-744efe89-c0dc-4306-a6d7-ef0b1fa8c56f.png)
 #### Interesting, it's password protected.
 Can I bruteforce it?
-After some searching and try a few tools, I came across the perfect tool for the job.
+After some searching and trying a few tools, I came across the perfect tool for the job.
 ### Using The Crackpkcs12 Tool
 #### I decided to use my rockyou.txt password list and see if we can get the password.
 ````bash